 beyond the place where it was first effected or the immediate

-no detention undertaken pursuant to subsection
+vicinity thereof and no detention undertaken pursuant to subsection

 (a) of this section may last more than six hours.